OPERATION OF THE ASTROLABE

 ---------------------

-An aspect is a certain angular displacement or elongation of the
+An aspect is a certain angular displacement, elongation, of the

-planet from an other body.
-Usually, but not always, this is the Sun
+planet from an other body, Usually, but not always, the Sun.

 Note the longitude of the Sun as sign-degree, like 'Gemini 15',